armonhashemi/cs3113fa22-assignment6-1/READNE.md

 ## Definition of semaphores.
   According to Zybooks, "A semaphore S is an integer variable that, apart from initialization, is accessed only through two standard atomic operations: wait() and signal()."

-  In my own words, I would say that sempahores are used when two threads are trying to access the same resource and semaphores ensure that only one thread has access to that shared resource at any given time.
+  In my own words, I would say that sempahores are used when two threads are trying to access the same resource and semaphores ensure that only one thread has access to that shared resource at any given time by signalling availability of a resource.

 ## Definitions of "real time", "kernel time", "user time".